raymondlesley/quickfont/README.md

 QuickFont is a user font editor in BASIC for the Timex Sinclair 2068 and Sinclair ZX Spectrum.

-I originally wrote this on my TS 2068 back in 1985.
-I typed it into an emulator from a listing made on the TS 2040 thermal printer that I kept with lots of other printouts for many years.
-I then started to fix a few bugs and make improvements all these years later.
+Originally written on a TS 2068 back in 1985.
+More recently typed it into an emulator from a listing.
+A few bugs fixed and improvements made years later.

---- Ryan Gray
+Forked for conversion into Boriel ZX Basic

 ## User Fonts